 Please visit our Library Guide for a current listing of our research publications.

-If you are part of the MAHEC community and have a publication you would like to add to this list, please email Library and Knowledge Services.
+If you are part of the MAHEC community and have a publication you would like to add to this list, please email Library Science.

 Research is a core component of our clinical practices and our academic health center at UNC Health Sciences at MAHEC.
 Our scientists are focused on the unique health issues facing Western North Carolinians and our rural and underserved populations.
 We conduct research to guide and evaluate clinical and population health interventions and to inform workforce development initiatives and healthcare policy.

 Our researchers work in interdisciplinary teams that include a wide range of clinicians, patients, public health professionals, teaching faculty, residents, medical and allied health students, local and regional community partners, other academic institutions, and state and national healthcare experts.

 Currently, our research efforts are focused on several core areas:

 All 16 counties in our region are federally designated as healthcare professional shortage areas.
 We're exploring the best ways to recruit, train and retain these professionals to meet these needs, including the role of inter-professional education and inter-professional care teams to understand which types of providers and in what combinations are needed to provide care in rural areas.
 And we're working with community partners to develop models to enhance resiliency in our healthcare workers to reduce turnover and improve the quality of care.